imranhasan22/handbook_imran/web/javascript.md

 - functional
 - imperative-programming-style
 ## ECMAScript
 It is the standard that defines JavaScript, providing guidelines for its implementation and the syntax that modern JavaScript adheres to.
+It is the specification of scripting language which set rules.

+Javascript first introduced in 1995 as `LiveScript`, but during development it called `Mocha`.
+But in the next year, in 1995 it changed to `Javascript`.

 __Key Features of ES6:__
 - Arrow Functions